dzervenes/dzervenes.github.io/research-methods/unit11.md

 Gibbs, G. (1988).
 Learning by Doing: A Guide to Teaching and Learning Methods.
 Oxford: Oxford Polytechnic.

-University of Essex (2023).
-Graduate Capabilities and Attributes.
-Available at: https://www.essex.ac.uk/about/governance/academic-standards-and-quality/graduate-attributes (Accessed 13 July 2025).
+Wong, B., Chiu, Y.-T. T., Copsey‑Blake, M. & Nikolopoulou, M., (2021).
+A mapping of graduate attributes: what can we expect from UK university students?
+Higher Education Research & Development, 41(4), pp. 1–16.
+Available at: https://www.researchgate.net/publication/349420700_A_mapping_of_graduate_attributes_what_can_we_expect_from_UK_university_students (Accessed 13 July 2025).

 <style>
   .back-button {